*It’s a Sonic movie there is not much to spoil

 In the story we start with Baby Sonic zooming through his home world of Mobius, where we get a quick (and I mean QUICK) intro into his Owl “mother” and some bad guys on that planet.
 She gives him the world hopping rings and off we go to Earth, where he grows up to be a Comic Book reading teenager basically.
 After he accidentally sets off the power in his city, the government sends Dr. Robotnick (Jim Carrey) to figure out what happened.
 Setting up a battle between Sonic and his new friends and the extremely evil Doctor.

 The best parts of this movie are all the times when Sonic is just being a kid basically.
 Playing baseball with himself, or doing therapy for himself, or even just quoting Speed it was really entertaining just watching him go through the world.
-And even though the story is extremely thing and you question yourself why did the government send this madman Robotnick, there is still enough fun with the Hedgehog that will keep you going throughout.
+And even though the story is extremely thin and you question yourself why did the government send this madman Robotnick, there is still enough fun with the Hedgehog that will keep you going throughout.
 A lot of that fun comes in the fight scenes, which will remind you immediately of scenes from Clockstoppers and X-Men: Days of Future Past.
 Yeah its derivative but I enjoyed it.

 Stock Up – Jim Carrey